 Of course, there is some overlap among these categories, so don’t think of them as steps that must be taken in a particular order.
-Instead, think about the needs of your team and the broader organization, and then start by implementing the strategies that seem most likely to make an impact.
+Instead, think about the needs of your project team and the broader organization, and then start by implementing the strategies that seem most likely to make an impact.

 1. Creating a project plan

 Planning is a crucial part of project management.
 As a project manager, it’s your responsibility to make a project plan.
-A project plan, according to the Project Management Institute, is “the document that describes how the project will be executed, monitored and controlled, and closed.”
+A project plan, according to the PMI, is “the document that describes how the project will be executed, monitored and controlled, and closed.”

-It outlines the objectives and scope of your project and serves as an official point of reference for the project team, larger company, and the project stakeholders.
+It outlines the objectives and scope of your project and serves as an official point of reference for the project team, the larger company, and the project stakeholders.
 Just by creating a thorough plan, you’ll save yourself and your team a great deal of time and frustration as the project progresses.

 A project schedule is much more than a basic calendar.
 It details the project timeline and the organizational resources required to complete each task.
 The project schedule must be accessible to every team member.
 Its purpose is to communicate critical information to the team, so it must be comprehensive and easy to understand.

 Several of the steps in creating a project schedule relate directly to time management, and as they are dependent on one another.
-The following are some of the time management techniques in a project that must be done in the following order:
+With the help of the best project scheduling tools, we can create a seamless scheduling process.

 3. Define the project activities

 This can be as simple as creating a list of tasks that must be completed in order to deliver your project.
-In the case of complex projects, it may be helpful to organize these tasks in the form of a Work Breakdown Structure (WBS), a chart visualizing tasks and their sub-tasks.
+In the case of complex projects, it may be helpful to organize these tasks in the form of a WBS, a project management chart that helps to visualize projects, and their sub-tasks.